Houston Grand Opera: Butler Studio

 In 2023 Sarah and Ernest Butler made a transformational gift to Houston Grand Opera, the largest in company history, by creating a new fund within the HGO Endowment.
 To honor their commitment to supporting excellence in the arts and the future of opera, the Houston Grand Opera Studio was renamed the Sarah and Ernest Butler Houston Grand Opera Studio.

 Young Artists Vocal Academy

 The HGO Young Artists Vocal Academy, established in 2011 and administered by the HGO Studio, is a one-week intensive program for undergraduate vocal music students.
 Participants selected for the program receive training that includes daily voice lessons and coachings as well as classes in characterization, movement, diction, and score preparation.

+Bauer Family High School Voice Studio

+The Bauer Family High School Voice Studio (BFHSVS) is a training program for high school juniors and seniors preparing to study vocal music at the college/conservatory level.
+It is one of HGO's young-artist training programs and is housed within the Butler Studio division.
+The program provides students with vocal coaching, masterclasses, artistic development, and resources for the college-audition process, including scholarships and prescreening recordings.
+The studio forms the earliest stage of HGO's artist-development pipeline, preceding the Young Artists Vocal Academy and the Butler Studio.

 HGOco (see below) offers training to high school juniors and seniors.